Mindful Meditation for Depression

 Building a habit takes patience, especially with depression.
 Here’s how to stay on track with mindful meditation for depression:

-• Be Kind to Yourself: Missed a session?
-Say, “It’s okay, I’ll try again tomorrow.” 🥰
+• Be Kind to Yourself: Missed a day?
+Try, “It’s okay—back at it tomorrow.” 🥰

 • Use Technology: Set phone reminders or use apps like Headspace for guided sessions.